 Postage and Shipping

 If you’re selling items that are small or light items, sending through the postal service could be the way to go.
 This is useful as customers are able to choose the level of service they want, from fast-tracked to signed for, next day delivery or just standard shipping.
 This gives a more tailored service and is no extra hassle to you.
 You can have the post office do business collection each week from your business so you don’t need to go and queue up with lots of items.
 Just make sure the cost of this is factored in, for example if you’re offering free shipping you will need to make up these costs with your items.
-For larger or awkward items, a courier could be the way to go.
+For larger or awkward items, a courier company like Ask Absolutely could be the way to go.
 Again, these offer different levels of service, you could offer tracked which sends customers a link to the actual location of the delivery van on the day.
 Otherwise, just a simple signed for service could be offered.
 Either way, you’ll need a good, reliable company who will ship your products to customers.

 Does your business sell physical items?
 What are the main issues you’ve experienced?